Fox2Code/FabricZero/README.md

 - Disable Java9+ reflections restrictions.
   Some mods are now compatible with Java9+ because some mods use reflection and fail to boot because of these restrictions.
-  FabricZero require `-Xverify:none` to launch on Java9+
+  FabricZero require `--add-opens java.base/java.lang.reflect=ALL-UNNAMED` to launch on Java9+

 - Fix crash with many mods.
   Note: This mod does patches that can help any mod to be compatible but do not guarantee a 100%